Sandpile models: Stabilizability of infinite configurations

 \subsection{Relaxing a column of particles}

+A recent survey that covers the topics in this section is \cite{LP17}.
 If we start with a large number of particles at the origin and stabilize, what will be the shape of the region visited by the particles?
 We collect some results on this question in three related models.
-Striking computer simluations of these questions are available: see for example \cites{LP10,LP09,PS13}.
+Striking computer simluations of these questions are available: see for example \cites{LP10,LP09,PS13,LP17}.